Apple HomePod: Everything you can do with Siri

-Following the release of the HomePod, Apple's personal assistant, Siri, has faced its fair share of criticism for what it can't do.
+Following the release of the HomePod ($449.00 at Walmart), Apple's personal assistant, Siri, has faced its fair share of criticism for what it can't do.
 But what about what Siri can do?
 Let's take a look.

 Music